apalarcon/LATTIN-docs/docs/source/usage.rst

 .. code-block:: bash
    sbatch run_lattin.sh

-- N_proc: The number of processor should be divisible by 4.
+- N_proc: The number of processors should be divisible by 4.